 Find Us On:

-Going for Growth gratefully acknowledges the support from the Equality for Women Measure 2010-2013 and Enterprise Ireland.
+Going for Growth gratefully acknowledges the support from the Equality for Women Measure 2010-2013, Enterprise Ireland and KPMG.
 The Equality for Women Measure is funded by the European Social Fund (ESF) and the Department of Justice and Equality.